MOGI-ROS/Week-9-10-Simple-arm/README.md

     </joint>
 ```

-Add them to the joint state publisher plugin:
+Add them also to the joint state publisher plugin in `mogi_arm.gazebo`:
 ```xml
   <gazebo>
     <plugin